ePages-de/epages-docs/_posts/2017/2017-01-17-testing-async-interactions.md

 In our scenario, a message is triggered by a certain action.

 The `spring-cloud-contract-verifier` will generate a test from this contract which runs together with the usual tests of the application.
-This test asserts that the contract definition is in sync with the implementation.
+This test ensures that the contract definition is in sync with the implementation.

 The method name given in the `triggeredBy` attribute of the input section of the contract is used to generate the test.
 The abstract test base class [`ProductPublisherTestBase`](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/product-service/src/test/java/com/epages/product/ProductPublisherTestBase.java) implements this method.